fedorenchik/PlanetVim/.vim/pack/basic/start/undotree/README.md

 <!-- /TOC -->

+> [!Note]
+> If you are using Vim version 9.0 or higher, you can try out [this plugin](https://github.com/mao-yining/undotree.vim) for an experience with Vim9 script.

 ### Description

-The plug-in visualizes undo history and makes it easier to browse and switch between different undo branches.
-You might wonder what is undo "branches"?
-It's a vim feature that allows you to go back to a state when it is overwritten by the latest edit.
-For most editors, if you make a change A, followed by B, then go back to A and make another change C, normally you won't be able to go back to B because undo history is linear.
-That's not the case for Vim because it internally keeps all the edit history as a tree structure, and this plug-in exposes the tree to you so that you not only can switch back and forth but also can switch between branches.
+Undotree visualizes the undo history and makes it easy to browse and switch between different undo branches.
+You may be wondering, _what are undo "branches" anyway?_ They're a feature of Vim that allow you to go back to a prior state even after it has been overwritten by later edits.
+For example: In most editors, if you make some change A, followed by change B, then go back to A and make another change C, normally you wouldn't be able to go back to change B because the undo history is linear.
+That's not the case with Vim, however.
+Vim internally stores the entire edit history for each file as a single, monolithic tree structure; this plug-in exposes that tree to you so that you can not only switch back and forth between older and more recent edits linearly but can also switch between diverging branches.

-Some people have questions about file contents being changed when switching between undo history states.
-Don't worry, *undotree* will **NEVER** save your data or write to disk.
-All it does is to change the current buffer a little bit, just like those auto-completion plug-ins do.
-It just adds or removes something in the buffer temporarily, and if you don't like you can always go back to the last state easily.
-Let's say, you made some change but didn't save it, then you use *undotree* and go back to an arbitrary version, your unsaved change doesn't get lost - it stores in the latest undo history node.
-Clicking that node on *undotree* will bring you back instantly.
-Play with undo/redo on other editors is always dangerous because when you step back and accidentally typed something, boom!
-You lose your edits.
-But don't worry, that won't happen in Vim.
-Then you might ask what if I make some changes without saving and switch back to an old version and then **exit**?
-Well, imagine what would happen if you don't have *undotree*?
-You lose your latest edits and the file on disk is your last saved version.
-This behavior **remains the same** with *undotree*.
-So, if you saved, you won't lose anything.

-We all know that usually undo/redo is only for the current edit session.
-It's stored in memory and once the process exits, the undo history is lost.
-Although *undotree* makes switching between history states easier, it doesn't do more than that.
-Sometimes it would be much safer or more convenient to keep the undo history across edit sessions.
-In this case, you might need to enable a Vim feature called *persistent undo*.
-Let me explain how persistent undo works: instead of keeping undo history in *RAM*, persistent undo keeps undo history in a file.
-Let's say you make a change A, followed by B, then go back to A and make another change C, then you *save* the file.
-Now Vim save the file with content state C, and in the meantime it saves **the entire** undo history to a file including state A, B and C. Next time when you open the file, Vim will also restore undo history.
-So you can still go back to B. The history file is incremental, and every change will be recorded permanently, kind of like Git.
-You might think that's too much, well, *undotree* does provide a way to clean them up.
-If you need to enable *persistent undo*, type ```:h persistent-undo``` or follow the instructions below.

-Undotree is written in **pure Vim script** and doesn't rely on any third-party tools.
-It's lightweight, simple, and fast.
-It only does what it supposed to do, and it only runs when you need it.
+> Note: use `:help 'undolevels'` in Vim for information on configuring the size of the undo history

+### How it works

+Some users may have questions about whether file contents change when switching between undo history states.
+With undotree, you don't need to worry about data loss or disk writes.
+The plugin will **never** save your data or write to disk.
+Instead, it modifies the current buffer temporarily, just like auto-completion plugins do.
+This means that any changes made by undotree are reversible with a single click, allowing you to easily revert to any prior state.

+Vim's undo/redo feature is a great way to protect your work from accidental changes or data loss.
+Unlike other editors, where undoing and then accidentally typing something can cause you to lose your edits, Vim allows you to revert to previous states without losing any data, as long as you keep the Vim session alive.
+If you want to keep your undo history permanently, Vim offers a persistent undo feature.
+This feature saves your undo history to a file on disk, allowing you to preserve your undo history across editing sessions.
+To enable persistent undo, refer to the instructions below.
+This can be a useful option for those who want to maintain a long-term undo history for a file or project.

+### Persisting the undo history

+Undo/redo functionality is a useful feature for most editors, including Vim.
+However, by default, Vim's undo history is only available during the current editing session, as it is stored in memory and lost once the process exits.
+While tools such as undotree can aid in accessing historical states, it does not offer a permanent solution.
+For some users, it may be safer or more convenient to persist the undo history across editing sessions, and that's where Vim's persistent undo feature comes in.

+Persistent undo saves the undo history in a file on disk, rather than in RAM.
+Whenever a change is made, Vim saves the edited file with its current state, while also saving the entire undo history to a separate file on disk that includes all states.
+This means that even after exiting Vim, the undo history is still available when you reopen the file, allowing you to continue to undo/redo changes.
+The undo history file is incremental and saves every change permanently, similar to Git.

+If you're worried about the potential storage space used by persistent undo files, undotree provides an option to clean them up.
+Additionally, undotree is written in pure Vim script, making it lightweight, simple, and fast, and only runs when needed.
+To enable persistent undo, simply type `:h persistent-undo` in Vim, or follow the instructions provided in the *Usage* section below.

 ### Download and Install